pdsink/pdsink/docs/README.md

 cause the log reader to continue doing its job and show you all log buffer content before the crash happened.

-You are recommended to set the log writer record size to 256 bytes, and have 512 extra stack size in all places where the log writer is invoked.
-The log buffer is circular, and 10K is usually a good choice to see enough of the last messages.
+Recommended: set the log-writer record size to 256 bytes, and have an extra 512 bytes of stack in all places where the log writer is invoked.
+The log buffer is circular; 10 KB is usually a good choice to keep enough recent messages.

-For the log reader, it's worth setting the message buffer to 256 bytes.
-If batching is implemented, use a batch size of 1-4K.
-Batching is useful if you have burst writes.
-Sending fewer big blocks via USB VCOM is much faster than many small ones.
+For the log reader, set the message buffer to 256 bytes.
+If batching is implemented, use a batch size of 1–4 KB.
+Batching helps with burst writes: sending fewer large blocks via USB VCOM is much faster than many small ones.

 These recommendations are not strict, just a starting point.
 Adjust for your project if needed.